We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The next time you have an appointment with your doctor, ask them what they suggest that you do in the event you lose a pill.

 You can also do one of the following:

-- Take the last pill of your pack.
-If you want to keep the days of the week lined up correctly, take the last pill in your pack in place of your lost pill.
-You can take the remainder of the pack as scheduled.
-You’ll reach the end of your pack sooner, but you can begin your next pack immediately after.
+If you want to keep your pills aligned with the correct days of the week, you can take the last pill in your pack in place of your lost pill.
+Then take the remainder of the pack as originally scheduled.

-- Take a spare pill.
-Take a pill from an unopened packet to replace today’s pill.
-This will keep your pills lined up for the remainder of your packet, and you’ll begin your next pack on time.
+Replace today’s pill with a pill from an unopened pack.
+This will keep your pills lined up for the remainder of your pack, and you’ll begin your next pack on time.

 If you took the last active pill from your pack to replace the one you lost or you skipped ahead in your pack by one day, you’ll begin your placebo pills a day early.
 That means you’ll also reach the beginning of a new pack a day early.
-You can begin taking the next pack a day early without increasing your risks for an unplanned pregnancy.
+You should begin taking the next pack a day early to maintain efficacy of the birth control.

 If you lost a pill and skipped taking it entirely, you may experience some breakthrough bleeding.
 Once you resume taking your daily birth control pills, the bleeding should end.